Legaltech roll of honour

 “What I need,” said no lawyer in the history of the world, “is an app with lots of pie charts and performance graphs”.

 As a special service, the JC is tracking the legaltechbros he knows about.
-This comes, at first, from those enusiastic people at Legal Geek and their “startup map” that they kindly created in 2021, and which is now a dynamic, although confusing and hard to follow, and not fabulously well-updated, online resource.
+This comes, at first, from those enthusiastic people at Legal Geek and their “startup map” that they kindly created in 2021, and which is now a dynamic, although confusing and hard to follow, and not fabulously well-updated, online resource.

-In any weather it gives a good picture of the current state of peak inflated expectations, but buries its own fossil record — those legaltech startups which are, for whatever reason, no longer of this earth — in a way which our one won’t.
+In any weather, it gives a good picture of the current state of peak inflated expectations, but buries its own fossil record — those legaltech startups which are, for whatever reason, no longer of this earth — in a way which our one won’t.

 Now, to be sure: there are some good businesses here.
 Excellent ones.
 And there are good businesses not represented here — perhaps they weren’t prepared to pay Legal Geek whatever lucre it sought for inclusion.
 We know some of the owners: they are good people.
 But — well, diamonds in the muck, and all that.